zombieleet/emitter/README.md

 `event detach` takes a single argument, it detaches/removes the event you don't want to listen for again from the Stack.

 `event detach eventName`
+**maxlisteners**
+The total number of maxlisteners allowed is 1000, and it's readonly, you cannot modify it in your script, except you want to modify it directly from the emitter library

 ***License***
 GNU General Public License